What Every artist needs to know about

 fundamental color and form."

-with "Postcard art"... art that addresses current times and I was Here!
-Holiday
+with "Postcard art"... art that addresses current locations and time as

-or post card art.
-I would like to think of my work as art of the "eternal now",
+souvenirs or I was here Holiday images.
+I would like to think of my Hawaii Art work as art of the "eternal now",

-a state where one becomes one with the experience of the moment.
+a state where one becomes one with the experience of the Hawaiian moment.

 My abstract art Attempts to draw on an

-inner world and produce the most absorbing paintings that bring across the
+inner world and produce the most absorbing color paintings that bring across the

 feeling of a highly beautiful transcendental universe.
 Are my works